onionshare/onionshare/README.md

     127.0.0.1 - - [22/May/2014 11:31:02] "GET /912d927863347b7b97f7a268a4210694/download HTTP/1.1" 200 -
     127.0.0.1 - - [22/May/2014 11:31:14] "GET /912d927863347b7b97f7a268a4210694/download HTTP/1.1" 200 -

-## Using OnionShare in Tails

-You need to run OnionShare as root in Tails, so make sure you set an administrator password when you boot Tails.
-Follow the same instructions as above, except run `tails-onionshare` instead of `onionshare`, and run it with sudo like this:

-    amnesia@amnesia:~/Persistent/code/onionshare$ sudo bin/tails-onionshare ~/Persistent/file_to_send.pgp
-    [sudo] password for amnesia:
-    Connecting to Tor ControlPort to set up hidden service on port 16089 Punching a hole in the firewall

-In case you're wondering: OnionShare needs root in Tails in order to talk to the Tor ControlPort to create a new hidden service, and also so it can punch a hole in the rigid Tails firewall so that Tor can communicate with the local web server.